10 Best High Quality Magic Formula Stocks for January 2026

 Risk Factors

-- South African operational and regulatory risks
+- South African ZAR currency and political risks.

 | Metric | Value |